slott56/HamCalc-2.1/doc/source/python/stdio.rst

 -   Special Importable Modules.

-    These are modules with a proper "main/import" switch block of code.
+    These are a few modules with a proper "main/import" switch block of code.
     They can be imported and reused.

     -   The :mod:`hamlcalc.stdio.intro`, :mod:`hamlcalc.stdio.menu`.